siddharth2016/hello-open-source/README.md

 Please follow next points step-by-step to register your first PR and do a contribution to this repo:

-First **Fork** this repository (you will find button Fork on top right corner of this repo).
+First **Fork** this repository (Fork button on top right corner of this repository).

-Please make sure your forekd repository is in perfect [sync](https://github.com/Logic-Xcution/Kickoff-To-Open-Source#additional-details-keeping-your-fork-synced-with-original-repository) with actual current repo (siddharth2016/hello-open-source).
+Please make sure forked repository is in perfect [sync](https://github.com/Logic-Xcution/Kickoff-To-Open-Source#additional-details-keeping-your-fork-synced-with-original-repository) with the actual current repository (siddharth2016/hello-open-source).

-Then we need to clone the forked repository (the same repository have been created under your username).
+Then we need to clone the forked repository (the same repository have been created under your username, \<your-username\>/hello-open-source).

-Copy the **https** link after clicking Code (this will help us to clone repository in our local).
+Copy the **https** link after clicking Code (To clone repository in local).

-Open terminal/command prompt at your preferred location, I will be doing that in Documents, you can create you own folder to keep all your projects at one place (make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on you machine).
+Open terminal/command prompt at a preferred location, I will be doing that in Documents, you can create your own folder to keep all your projects at one place (please make sure [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed on your machine).

 Write following in terminal/command prompt